deafeningSilence/CallXT/README.md

 ## Home screen

 The application works similar to the phone's dialer application.
-On opening the application, you will be able to view a dialer which acts a normal dialer where you can enter a phone number and place a call.
+On opening the application, you will land on a dialer which acts a normal dialer where you can enter a phone number and place a call by pressing the call button.

 ![](screenshots/screenshot4.jpg)

 ## Message box

+By long pressing the call button, a pop-up will appear with an empty text box.
+This text box is used to enter messages that are to be sent to the reciever along with the call.
+The message is sent as an SMS and is tagged with details to identify the call it is related to on the receiver's mobile once the call has been placed.

 ![](screenshots/screenshot3.jpeg)

 ## On the receiving end

+The message sent along with the call from the sender is viewed as a pop-up on the reciving end.
+This message can also be viewed later on by the reciever from his SMS inbox.

 ![](screenshots/screenshot2.jpeg)